PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 11:47:33
+Last updated: 2024-04-08 11:48:08
-Random Quote: Please.
-A sword, that's all I ask.
-Let me die as Theon, not as Reek.  -  Theon Greyjoy
+Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson